JonathonCavalieri/fitbit-data-extract/README.md

 - BigQuery Table
 - Several Secret Manger secrets

 Once all the needed services and objects have been created the zip file created in the build section is uploaded into cloud functions.
-At this point it is ready to be run, the last step was to create a cloud schedule that sends a message to PubSub to trigger the function each day
+At this point it is ready to be run, the last step was to create a cloud schedule that sends a message to PubSub to trigger the function each day.

 ## Learnings
 Through this project I have improved my skills in python, GCP and testings.
 I am sure that there are many spots where I could make improvements or there are better ways of doing it.
 But I think that I have made a big improvement to my python programming skills.